xmrig/xmrig/README.md

 # XMRigCC

-:warning: **To be prepared for the upcoming PoW changes you need to update your miners to at least version 1.5.\* or higher.
-The latest release 1.5.5 is recommended**
+:warning: **To be prepared for the upcoming PoW changes you need to update your miners to at least release (1.5.5).**

 [![Windows Build status](https://ci.appveyor.com/api/projects/status/l8v7cuuy320a4tpd?svg=true)](https://ci.appveyor.com/project/Bendr0id/xmrigcc)